 - All contacts for a Chaser award must be made using call signs issued to the same station licensee.

-- All QSOs for the Chaser Award or National Parks Honor Roll must be made from the same DXCC/ entity.
+- All QSOs for the Chaser Award or National Parks Honour Roll must be made from Canada, the United States, or from your home DXCC entity.

 - QSOs made with a club call sign count only for the club, not the operator.